top of page

 10 - Community & Support.

-11 -Safety & Science.
+11 -Security & Science.

-Protection and Insight.
+Protection and knowledge for lights.

 12 - Culture, Agora & Events.

-How you live in the Light.
+How you live in the light.

-Being at home between light, space and freedom.
+Being at home between light, space, and freedom.

-but connects with the entire village.
+but extends into the whole village.

 The tiny house is your retreat —